What is a crosswalk?

 What must a driver do if a pedestrian crosses during a “Don’t Walk” sign?

-Vehicles must always yield to pedestrians in any crosswalk.
-Even if there’s a “Don’t Walk” sign, vehicles must yield as if the pedestrian was legally crossing.
-In the event of collision, the pedestrian can be cited for their failure to regard the sign, and the vehicle can be cited for their failure to yield to the pedestrian in a crosswalk.
+Drivers must always yield to pedestrians in any crosswalk.
+Even if there’s a “Don’t Walk” sign, drivers must yield as if the pedestrian was legally crossing.
+In the event of collision, the pedestrian can be cited for their failure to regard the sign, and the driver can be cited for their failure to yield to the pedestrian in a crosswalk.
 ORS 811.028, Legal Guide for Persons on Foot p.20-21, 108

 What are the rules for stopping in sidewalks or crosswalks?